|View Weekly Course Schedule||Other interesting links:|

-All assignments (except when noted) must be submitted by email to
+All group assignments (except when noted) must be submitted

 Most assignments will be graded directly from your group's GitHub code repository.
-You will still need to submit some parts of assignments by email.
-In any case, you need to send an email when your project is ready to be graded.
-If possible, have the email message “Cc:” to all the other members.
-If so, my feedback comments can be seen by all members (I'll use Reply All).
-Such project submissions should include a URL to the Github.com repo hosting your group's submission.
-Remember, that repo should also include all group members' code, in individual branches named so that your instructor can tell who wrote what.
+You will still need to submit some parts of assignments to Canvas.
+Such project submissions should include a URL to the GitHub.com repo hosting your group's submission.
+Remember, that repo should also include all group members' code in individual branches.

 In the event a student submits more than once for the same assignment, I will ignore all but the last one received up to the deadline.
 Assignments submitted after the deadline will not count toward your grade except as allowed by the course late policy.
 Also, you cannot resubmit an assignment once it has been graded.